 Course teams are encouraged to adopt a consistent approach to presenting indicative content in their modules.

 Once the subject areas are identified, these need to be placed into a Module structure.
 While it is not always easy to achieve, course teams should aim to divide the subject matter up into cognate collections that can each form a single module that represents a clearly understandable portion of the curriculum.
+Each level of studies will normally consist of six modules (of 20 credits each) including any required elements such as research methods in Honours degrees.

-Once a course module structure has been defined, plan in detail how the students' learning will progress.
-In particular, the course team will need to explore how subject, academic and transferable knowledge, skills and attributes will be delivered, practiced, refined and assessed through the course of the students’ studies:
+Once a course module structure has been defined plan in detail how the students' learning will progress.
+In particular, the course team will need to explore how subject, academic and transferable knowledge, skills and attributes will be delivered, practiced, refined and assessed through the course of the students' studies.